netguru/netguru/README.md

 `rake netguru:uninstall:precommit`

 ## TO DO:
-* specs for secondcoder response check during reponse
+* specs for review response check during reponse
 * specs for sc middleware
 * use [Konf gem](https://github.com/GBH/konf)